enisbaskapan/IMDb-Top-250-Movies-Analysis/README.md

 # IMDb-Top-250-Movies-Analysis
-Scraped all the Data using BeautifulSoup to create a the csv file.
+Scraped all the Data using BeautifulSoup to create the csv file.

 Topics
 ------------